Never Say “Never” When It Comes to Finding Love After a Loss

 Like the title of my book, I was sure I would be ‘on my own’ forever.

-In a study published last year, nearly one of five recent widows either remarried or embarked on a new long-term relationship within a few years of their spouse’s death.
+In a study published several years ago, nearly one of five recent widows either remarried or embarked on a new long-term relationship within a few years of their spouse’s death.
 Younger women were more likely to embrace a new romance, whereas older ones expressed negative feelings about remarriage and dating.

 Many women in the study shared their experience with repartnering, counseling women to proceed slowly and be honest about the negative as well as positive consequences of a new committed relationship.